Your furry baby is home. Like any new parent ,you are getting to know your puppy and hoping their growth and development are average.

 The goal here is for your pup to associate the clicking sound with the treat that follows next.

 If your pup is showing behavior that is unwanted, you can use the clicker to stop it.
-If your pup stops the behavior on the click, then they receive a reward.
-Dog Focus provides great guidance on how to get started here.
+If your puppy stops the behavior on the click, they receive a reward.
+Dog Focus provides excellent guidance on how to get started here.

 The model Rival Method